Th3ThirdEyeView/Th3ThirdEyeView.github.io/README.md

 # 🔐 Encryptor

-A fun, browser-based encryption and decryption tool made with **HTML, CSS, and JavaScript**.
+A fun, browser-based encryption and decryption tool made with **HTML**.
-This project is a personal experiment in building a custom encryption system — not meant for real-world security (yet 👀).
+This project is a personal experiment in building a custom encryption system — not meant for real-world security (yet 🤨👀).

 ---